jbake-org/jbake/README.md

 - Get the source code
 - To start developing JBake run `mvn eclipse:eclipse` to build required Eclipse project files
-- To start using JBake run `mvn package` from the root folder to build an executable JAR file
+- To start using JBake run `mvn package` from the root folder to build a release distribution

 ## Usage